darktable-org/dtorg/content/blog/2011-07-30-introducing-the-levels-module/2011-07-30-introducing-the-levels-module.md

 wordpress_id: 426
 tags: GSoC

-For my final GSOC 2011 task, I set out to build a levels module for Darktable, which would behave more or less like the levels tool in GIMP and similar image editors.
+For my final GSOC 2011 task, I set out to build a levels module for darktable, which would behave more or less like the levels tool in GIMP and similar image editors.
 The user sets a white point, black point, and middle grey point for their image on a histogram, and the tool adjusts the image to match the chosen boundaries.
 In my git branch, I now have the levels module functional.

 [![](http://www.darktable.org/wp-content/uploads/2011/09/Screenshot.png)](http://www.darktable.org/2011/07/introducing-the-levels-module/screenshot/)